Gabriela Marquez-Benitez, Membership Director

-Carly is responsible for cultivating member engagement, growing DWN’s online base and crafting the Network’s message.
+Carly is responsible for growing DWN’s online base, supporting members communications needs, and crafting the Network’s message.
 In this role, Carly feels inspired by the many ways members work together to strengthen the fight to end immigration detention.
-When not at work, Carly enjoys being outside whether it’s kicking around a soccer ball, lingering over a long meal or going on a hike in her native Oregon.
+When not at work, Carly enjoys being outside whether it’s kicking around a soccer ball, lingering over a long meal or going on a hike.

 Silky works to maximize the reach and impact of the Network.
 She manages DWN’s program and communications and shares responsibility for shaping its strategic direction.
 After over a decade of fighting against immigration detention, she deeply appreciates the community forged by the Network and the spirit and resilience of its members.
 When not living out of a suitcase in D.C., Silky enjoys exploring the mountains, islands and forests of her home in the Pacific Northwest.